DataDog/documentation/content/log/processing.md

 **A processing pipeline applies over a filtered subset of incoming logs a list of sequential processors.**

-With pipelines you have the opportunity to parse & enrich your logs through a sequential chains of [processors](#processors) in order to extract meaningful information or to extract attributes from semi-structured text to re-use them as [facet](/log/explore/#facets).
+With pipelines, you can parse and enrich your logs by chaining them sequentially through [processors](#processors).
+This lets you extract meaningful information or attributes from semi-structured text to reuse them as [facets](/log/explore/#facets).

 Each log that comes through the pipelines is tested against every pipeline filter.
 If it matches one then all the [processors](#processors) are applied sequentially before moving to the next pipeline.